 A bit of background information about me:

-I have two more great courses in the pipeline scheduled for Summer/Autumn 2016.
+I have three more great courses in the pipeline scheduled for Winter 2016 - Spring 2017